 An eco-friendly lifestyle in the kitchen is not just for you, but also for your family.
 It can be a valuable teaching lesson for children to learn the importance of being healthy in the food they eat, the amount of waste they produce, and adopting an eco-friendly mindset.

 4. Reduce Your Plastic Waste

 It’s no secret that plastic waste is severely damaging to the earth and its waterways.
-In 2015, it’s estimated that 55% of global plastic waste was discarded into landfills and only 25% recycled, with the final 20% incinerated.
+According to Our World In Data, in 2015 it’s estimated that 55% of global plastic waste was discarded into landfills and only 25% recycled, with the final 20% incinerated.
 Do you buy plastic that says it’s recyclable on the package?
 Chances are it’s not completely recyclable.
 This will depend upon the resin identification code (RIC) number, which will tell you whether or not your plastic item is recyclable.

 If a brand or product is marketed as being eco-friendly, it will not be excessively packaged with plastic and instead, it should be packaged minimally with biodegradable, compostable, or recyclable materials.

 Single-use plastics should be swapped out for longer lasting reusable alternatives.
 Switch out your traditional plastic zip-lock sandwich bags for sustainable and reusable beeswax wraps.
 If you still have the need for single-use items such as cutlery, plates, or cups for perhaps a party, look for biodegradable or compostable options.

 Recently, many municipalities have instituted bans on single-use plastic shopping bags in the grocery store.
 Make the simple to switch to grocery shopping “plastic bag-free” by using a reusable shopping tote or produce bag.
 I find this also limits the number of items I will buy too!